pygumby/spring-boot-sample-app/README.md

 #### Not-yet implemented features

+> As of now, all of the features described below can actually be used.
+There is, however, no database support yet.
+This means that data doesn't get persisted and is gone as soon as the server stops running.
+There are also no tests provided for those features.

 I plan to introduce a route `user` to allow for user names to be saved and deleted.
 Saving user names will cause them to be persisted in a database, deleting them removes them from it.

 ````http